 Reclaimed flooring or Antique flooring, the name says it all.
-They're old…Yep very old, a lot of these flooring are 100 yrs or older.
-Reclaimed hardwood flooring have one common problem, they're very dry.
-So during, your reclaimed wood flooring installation you must be very careful with them.
+They're old, yep very old, a lot of these flooring are 100 yrs or older.
+Reclaimed hardwood flooring has one common problem, they're very dry.
+So during, your reclaimed wood flooring installation, be very careful with them.
 You've spent a lot of money on them.
-You can't afford to have any pieces, go to waste.
+You can't afford to have any go to waste.
 Money well spent will be going out the window.

-In this article I will be covering reclaimed flooring, how to estimate for material and how to install a random width pattern.
+In this article I will be covering reclaimed flooring, how to estimate material and how to install a random width pattern.
 The photo shown on this page is of wide plank white pine flooring.
 This is not reclaimed wood flooring, white pine flooring is widely used to mimic, the old rustic look like most reclaimed flooring, without having to spend tons of money.

 Same Size Width If, you will be installing the same size width.
 Round-up to the nearest foot, to cover for waste.
 When ordering your reclaimed hardwood flooring, this is the easy number to figure out.